Skip to main content

 Many school newsletter tools offer free plans that are effectively unusable in practice.
 They cap sends at 5-10 per month (useless for weekly newsletters), put the tool's branding prominently on every newsletter, or lock the public page and embed widget behind a paywall.

-A genuine free plan for teachers covers at least 40 newsletters per school year (one per week), removes the tool's own branding from newsletters, includes the embed widget, and keeps past newsletters editable and accessible.
+A genuine free plan removes the tool's own branding from newsletters, includes the embed widget, keeps past newsletters editable, and gives enough newsletters to properly trial the product.
 Daystage's free plan covers all four.

 What does not matter as much as advertised